A&L Biologicals addresses outdoor plant growth chamber challenges with a custom walk-in chamber.

 Sensitive chamber components vital to maintaining a stable internal environment also had to be able to withstand the extreme temperature fluctuations of the Canadian climate.
 As the temperature changes throughout the year, the chamber had to be able to adjust to the temperatures of their designated location.

 The outdoor plant growth chamber is equipped with insulated panels to minimize heat transfer with the environment.
 The chamber design requires fresh air exchange up to 10 ACH (air changes per hour), which would expose the controlled environment to the often-harsh external climate.
 This potentially significant temperature/humidity difference is mitigated by utilizing Energy Recovery Ventilation (ERV), which uses the expelled internal air to pre-condition incoming fresh air, ultimately reducing the overall load on the air conditioning system.
-Lastly, heated floors were incorporated to supplement radiant heat to the room to further stabilize the temperatures within the chamber.
+Lastly, heated floors were incorporated to supplement radiant heat to the room to stabilize the temperatures within the chamber further.

 Ventilation and A/C for Outdoor Research Chamber